tymczasowyUsername/python-tetris/README.md

 # python-tetris
 Tetris Python 3.6

 Game written using pygame library.
-Class Board is game model, generates new tetris-blocks, contains modules for moving, rotating etc. have level and score attributes and controls what is happening on board using array where ints representing tetris blocks are being kept.
+Class Board is game model, generates new tetris-blocks, contains methods for moving, rotating etc. have level and score attributes and controls what is happening on board using array where ints representing tetris blocks are being kept.
 Class Board_View displays rectangles and score on a screen.
 Tetris-blocks are called 'items' consist of 4 blocks and each object has own ingcolour, blocks XYs and int.
 Main loop handles pygame events.
 Levels increases every 500 points gained.
 Each level decreases time interval by 0,9.